hpcaitech/ColossalAI/README.md

 ### Install from PyPI

-You can easily install Colossal-AI with the following command. **By defualt, we do not build PyTorch extensions during installation.**
+You can easily install Colossal-AI with the following command. **By default, we do not build PyTorch extensions during installation.**

 ```bash
 pip install colossalai